kurtiz/hydrophon-server-davies/README.md

 ## Accessing the API

-There are just two main routes for this API
+There are just two main endpoints for this API
 - `/data/get`: get the data from firebase
 - `/data/send`: post data to firebase